vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

   expect to share.
 In fact, it may be better to check this when joining the conference call even if you don't need to immediately screenshare, so that you're ready to screenshare whenever.

+* If there are services you need to be logged in to for the purposes of the screenshare, it's generally better to log in to them and prepare your relevant screens/tabs *prior* to the screenshare, so that any information related to your login process (such as your password) don't accidentally leak in the process.

 * Check that you don't have sensitive data in your clipboard before sharing screen (in fact, it's good to check before joining the